Veisyla/Wallpapers/README.md

 # Wallpapers
 Just a collection of wallpapers that I like

+Other than the ones with "veisyla" in their name,
-None of these are mine
+None of these are mine!